 - Ash Cave: This is the largest cave in Hocking Hills State Park.
 During the spring and periods of heavy rainfall, a large waterfall begins to pour over the edge of the cliff.
 The cave is easily accessible and a great spot to explore the interesting rock formations that surround the park.

 - Cedar Falls: This waterfall is the largest one in the park in terms of the volume of water flow.
-There is a small swimming area below the falls that serves as a great place to cool off on a hot day.

 - Old Man's Cave: This is the most popular and historic section of the park.
 The cave received its name during the 1800s when settlers found an "old man," Richard Roe, living inside the cave.
 The cave and the surrounding area is surrounded by tall cliffs, clear blue streams, waterfalls, moss-covered boulders and thick vegetation.
 This entire area is the main attraction of the park and is where the visitor center is located.
 As a result, this portion is typically very crowded (especially on weekends).